'THE FAMILY COURT IS NOT FIT FOR THE PURPOSE' Dr David Curl -ForKidsSake

 According to the ABS suicide kills more than twice as many young people aged 15 to 24 as any other cause of death.
 In 2015 this was 391 young people.

 Children who do not live with both of their parents have more than double the suicide rate according to a 9 year longitudinal study of 986,000 children by Swedish researchers Weitoft and others published in the highly regarded UK medical journal, 'The Lancet', in Jan 2003.
-The same study found that girls from separated families had a 21 % higher overall chance of chance of dying and boys a 54 % higher overall chance of dying.
+The same study found that girls from separated families had a 21 % higher overall chance of chance of dying early and boys a 54 % higher overall chance of dying early.

 Based on the above research and data from the US Department of Justice below it is likely that parental separation is leading to the loss of around 4 young Australian lives per week.